w3c/wot-usecases/USE-CASES/hazard-annotations.md

 ### Dependencies - Affected WoT deliverables and/or work items:

 The current Thing Description is adequate to support the model, the hazards annotations can be bound to the specific Form Operation for each Interaction Affordance.
-Additional vocabulary terms may be needed to support a finer level of granularity or declare default policies or formulas to derive additional hazard based on the aggregation of information provided by different devices..
+Additional vocabulary terms may be needed to support a finer level of granularity or declare default policies or formulas to derive additional hazards based on the aggregation of information provided by different devices..

 ### Description:
 While the focus of this use case is on awareness, once we have established awareness